Historiography: Africa

 Since most African societies recorded their history orally, written records largely focussed on the actions of outsiders.
 Historiography in the colonial period was undertaken by European academics and historians from a European perspective, under the pretence of Western superiority supported by scientific racism.
-Oral sources were deprecated and dismissed by unfamiliar historians, giving them the impression Africa had history nor desire to create it.
+Oral sources were deprecated and dismissed by unfamiliar historians, giving them the impression Africa had no history, nor desire to create it.

 African historiography became organised at the academic level in the mid 20th century.
 Kenneth Dike, among others, pioneered a new methodology of reconstructing African history using the oral traditions, alongside evidence from European-style histories and other historical sciences.
 This movement towards utilising oral sources in a multi-disciplinary approach culminated in UNESCO commissioning the General History of Africa, edited by specialists drawn from across the African continent, and publishing from 1981 to 2024.
 Contemporary historians are still tasked with building the institutional frameworks incorporating African epistemologies and representing an African perspective.